 Edelweiss is not widely used as a fresh cut flower in bouquets, but it is often given as a gift in dried form.
 Dried Edelweiss are great for commemorating a visit to the Alps or Austria and Switzerland.

 As a symbolic gift, it can also inspire someone’s adventurous side or indicate your romantic devotion.
-Even Edelweiss themed gifts are good for sending a clear message of how you feel to someone.
+Even Edelweiss-themed gifts are suitable for sending a clear message of how you feel to someone.

 How to Care for Fresh-Cut Edelweiss Flowers

 Due to their furry appearance, Edelweiss flowers can stay fresh looking for a week or longer because they don’t lose water easily.

 Change the water they’re in daily for longer-lasting blooms.
 Edelweiss looks almost fresh when dried naturally, so you can take them out of the water and continue decorating with them for months longer.